How to Adopt

 3. Email the completed form to info@cypruspridehouse.org

-4. We will get in touch to chat about a suitable dog or cat for you and your family – see all our pets looking for a home.
+4. We get in touch to chat about a suitable dog or cat for you and your family – see all our pets looking for a home.

-5. A home visit is arranged and, if you are successful, you secure the adoption straightaway with the minimum adoption fee – this will be discussed during step 4.
-Please note: this fee is non-refundable if you change your mind or for any other reason.
-Fees as of January 2021 are MINIMUM £150 per cat plus £50-75 for the travel box, which adopters get to keep.
-The actual cost if flight is 350 pounds per cat and rely on donations to cover above the adoption fee.
-A dog is a MINIMUM of £550 upwards (note: the travel box can be purchased by yourself for transporting and crate training.
-Ask for further details on cost.
+6. Fees as of January 2023 are MINIMUM £150 per cat plus £50-75 for the travel box, which adopters get to keep.
+The actual cost of the flight is £350 plus per cat and relies on donations to cover.
+A dog is a MINIMUM of £550 upwards (note: the travel box can be purchased by yourself for transporting – please ask for details on cost.)

-8. We keep you informed of your pet’s progress and flight information.
+9. We keep you informed of your pet’s progress and flight information.

 Your Pet’s Flight and Day of Arrival